jdcodes-12/notes-archive/oop/design-patterns/01-creational/01-factory-pattern.md

 ## Problem: App Requires More Reference Types For Business Needs

-Assume a sneaker selling company is making a platform to handle selling various kinds of sneakers.
-Initially, the company only sold one type of Nike Sneakers - Nike Sb Dunks.
-However, after a good first year, the company decides to spend their revenue to invest in other Nike sneakers to sell on their platform, namely: Air Jordans and Air Forces.
+Assume a sneaker/shoe selling company has a platform for selling various kinds of sneaker styles and brands.
+The company's system currently utilizes an initial version of the product creation service; unfortunately, the product creation service only supports selling one brand and one style - namely, `Nike` (brand) and `SbDunk` (style).

+After a very good first year in sales with a large margin of growth in profits, the comapny is looking to expand their product catalog by adding more well-known brands and styles.
+They want to include various new Nike-based styles and carry a new brand.
+To support these new business requirements, v1.0.0 of the product service must be updated.

-The developers are tasked to modify the existing selling platform to now include Air Jordans and Air Forces as products that can be sold.
-While analyzing the system, the developers being to add switch statements in the cleint code to create the correct objects - AirJordan, AirForce, or SbDunk.
+The comapny's developers are tasked to modify the existing production creation service to now include the following:

+1. Two Brands: Adidas, Nike
+2. Adidas Styles: Gazelle, Yeezy, Sambda
+3. Nike Styles: AirForce, AirJordan, SbDunk

-However, the development team quickly realizes that this method of adding new products will become unweidly in the long-term.
-The reason, is becauseeach new product that must be added requires two things:
+The development team begins adding new class types for the above.
+They then start using switch statements (or chaining of if-else statements) to conditionally create objects.
+However, the team quickly realizes that this method of adding new products will become unweidly in the long-term.
+That is because each new product that must be added now requires two things:

-1) a object contruction call - `new <productName>()`
+1) a object contruction call - `new <productName>()` (when the object is to be created)
-2) conditional logic to determine which object to create
+2) conditional logic to determine which object to create (overusing switch or if-else statements in client code)

-Moreover, the development team notices that the codebase is hard to change since the Client code is tightly couple to concrete types of objects, namely: AirJordan, AirForce, SbDunk.
+Moreover, the team begins to notice that the codebase becomes increasingly harder to change since the Client code is tightly couple to concrete/direct type references to objects, namely: AirJordan, AirForce, SbDunk, Gazelle, Yeezy, and Samba.

-The developers set out to find a way to create multiple types of objects without having to rewrite a bunch of the client code...
+Understanding the production service will be hard to maintain in the future if this pattern continues, the developers set out to find a way to create multiple types of objects without having to rewrite a bunch of the client code.
+After doing some research on software design, the team settles upon rewriting the product creation service using a **Factory Method Pattern**.

 ## Solution: The Factory Method

-This design pattern suggets that all tightly coupled object creation calls(i.e. `new <someObjectName>()`) are swapped out for a special **factory method**.
+The Factory Method pattern suggests that all tightly coupled object creation calls (i.e. `new <someObjectName>()`) are replaced by a special **factory method**.
 The Client code can now call a factory method to produce the correct objects, without littering the Client code with a bunch of conditional logic.

 This is great since the Client code now contains less code and becomes more readable; however, one problem remains - how to make the Client code work with any of the objects that will be returned by the factory method?